LongNguyen206/project_mernmade/README.md

 With the current setup, Mary has to manually match the businesses she is working with and the influencers she has access to.

 Our project would provide Mary with a web app, where she or her team can login as **admins** and consistently fill the database with verified influencer profiles.

 Businesses and brands would, in turn, be able to sign up as **users**, navigate through this database and select the most relevant influencers they would want to work with based on specific criteria.

-Businesses would also be able to shortlist potential influencers they would want to work with.
+Businesses would also be able to shortlist potential candidates they would want to work with.
 Additionally, businesses would be able to leave feedback and reviews on influencers they had cooperated with in the past, which would give useful data insights both to our client and other users of the app.

 To ensure legitimacy of reviews, **admins** would also be able to do a formal verification of registered users' authenticity.